-On July 1, 2021, a total of 150,000 stock options were granted to a member of key management and a member of the Board of Directors with an exercise price of \$17.43 per share with a final exercise date of June 30, 2031 unless forfeited or exercised on an earlier date.
+On July 1, 2021, a total of 150,000 stock options were granted to members of key management with an exercise price of \$17.43 per share with a final exercise date of June 30, 2031 unless forfeited or exercised on an earlier date.
 25% of the aggregate number of share options shall vest on June 30, 2022 and thereafter 1/48th of the aggregate number of share options shall vest on each subsequent monthly anniversary of the vesting commencement date until either the option is fully vested or the option holders' continuous service terminates.